College, Interrupted-One Man's Skilled-Trade Journey

 While college is a great first choice for some, one man proves you can start a career in the trades first.

-Jason Becker is happy to talk about his winding path into the construction trades and how well it’s worked out for him.
-There are plenty of twists and turns, but he’ll tell you that the opportunities that opened up to him are not unique.
-He just worked hard to position himself to take advantage.
+Jason Becker is happy to talk about his winding path to the construction trades and how well it worked out for him.
+There are plenty of twists and turns along the way, but the opportunities that opened up to him are not unique– he just worked hard to position himself well.

-“In some areas of the country, being a contractor might be looked down upon.
-You’re riding down the road and you see a guy holding a sign for road construction or you come across that dirty, messy pickup truck and it may not look like a career,” said Becker.
-He advises people considering the trades to look deeper into the field to see what it’s really about.
+“In some areas of the country being a contractor might be looked down upon.
+You’re riding down the road, and you see a guy holding a sign for road construction, or you come across that dirty, messy pickup truck and it may not look like a career,” said Becker.
+He advises people considering the trades to look deeper to see what they are really about.
 “I know many people who have worked in the trades and have done well financially.
 That’s because they always saw their chosen trade as a conscious career choice and stuck with it.”

-According to Becker and others who have worked in the field, plus those who employ a skilled workforce, the trades are a necessity in building anything.
-“The trades need people who are talented, smart, dedicated and are willing to learn.
-It’s a job where you can go to work in the morning, come home in the evening and feel proud of what you do every single day.”
+According to Becker, workers in the field, and those who employ a skilled workforce, the trades are necessary for building anything.
+“The trades need people who are talented, smart, dedicated, and willing to learn.
+It’s a job where you can go to work in the morning, come home in the evening, and feel proud of what you do every single day.”

 How I Got to the Trades

 “I took your typical drafting class and shop classes in high school.
-I always wanted to be an architect more than a contractor, but I always had that hands on ability in me,” said Becker.
-“My father was a carpenter.
-But I was on my way to becoming an architect.
-My parents wanted me to go college.”
+I always wanted to be an architect more than a contractor, but I always had that hands-on ability in me,” said Becker.
+“My father was a carpenter, but I was on my way to becoming an architect.
+My parents wanted me to go to college.”

-The path Becker’s father took into the trades was as a carpenter.
-He got into the carpenters union pre-apprenticeship program in Elk Grove Village, Ill.
+While Becker’s father took the path of carpentry into the trades, Becker's path into the trades was through a carpenters' union pre-apprenticeship program in Elk Grove Village, Illinois.
 But it wasn’t easy.

-After one year of college, Becker got an early start on a family that led him to seek full-time employment immediately.
-It was a kick start.
-He found the pre-apprenticeship program in Elk Grove, Illinois and started out with 50 people in his group.
-It was eight hours a day, five days a week – with a $35 gas stipend and no compensation.
-That was for 90 days.
+After one year of college, Becker started his family early, leading him to seek full-time employment immediately.
+It was a kickstart.
+He found the pre-apprenticeship program and started out in a group of 50.
+It was eight hours a day, five days a week – with a $35 gas stipend and no compensation for 90 days.

-Becker went back for training in Elk Grove for one week every three months for four years.
+Becker went back for a week of training in Elk Grove every three months for four years.
 That training included layout, exterior trim, interior trim, stairs I, stairs II, rafters I and rafters II.
-“It was a deep class with a lot of math and a lot of hands on.
+“It was a deep class with a lot of math and a lot of hands-on.
 And they were strict – if you missed one day they set you back three months and you had to catch up with another class.
 My calculation was that missing one day was a $3,000 loss, so I never missed a day.”

-One of the unspoken keys to Becker’s point of view is that a trade education lasts essentially forever.
-Sure, there’s new technology to incorporate every day, but the basics of planning, drawing, organizing the work day and building a quality project have not changed.
+The foundation of Becker’s point of view is that a trade education lasts forever.
+Sure, there’s new technology to incorporate, but the basics of planning, drawing, organizing the work day and building a quality project have not changed.
 And those basics will never change.

-“It’s a skill and no one can take that away from you,” said Becker.
+“It’s a skill and no one can take that away from you,” says Becker.
 “Young people who don’t know what direction they’re headed yet: Are they hands on?
 Are they creative?
 Are they hard workers?
 Can they get up early in the morning and go to work consistently?
-If they can, the reward is big (in the trades).”
+If they can, the reward (in the trades) is big.”

 A trade career offers a variety of avenues to pursue.
-There are many well-respected contractors across North America who offer an opportunity to do great work and to advance into a leadership position.
+Across North America, many well-respected contractors offer an opportunity to do great work and to advance into a leadership position.
 But you needed to know the basics first.

-With today’s technical advances, it may take away some people's opportunity to be a problem solver because they don’t know the old-school method.
-As further proof, Becker cites a Bosch associate on his team who learned the building process in the traditional way.
-He worked for a contractor who was strict about quality, to the point where he would make workers tear out something they just built if it didn’t meet his exacting standards.
+Today’s technical advances may minimize some people's problem-solving potential because they never learned the old-school method.
+As further proof, Becker cites a Bosch associate on his team who learned the building process traditionally.
+He worked for a contractor who was strict about quality, to the point where he would make workers tear out something they had just built if it didn’t meet his exacting standards.

 Making the Decision

-Becker has seen the enormous deficit in the number of skilled trades’ people coming into the market first hand.
-When he worked at Stabila, the European maker of levels, electronic measuring tools, folding rules and tape measures, he had the opportunity to present an award to a young apprentice mason on TV in Germany.
-During the lead up to the program, he learned about the education people in the trades receive in that country.
-And it’s strict.
-But the end result is young apprentices coming out of trade education programs who are ready to undertake complex tasks on any jobsite.
+Becker has seen firsthand the enormous deficit in the number of skilled tradespeople coming into the market.
+When he worked at Stabila, a European manufacturer of levels, electronic measuring tools, folding rules, and tape measures, he had the opportunity to present an award to a young apprentice mason on TV in Germany.
+During the lead-up to the program, he learned about the strict education people in the trades receive in that country.
+The end result is young apprentices coming out of trade education programs who are ready to undertake complex tasks on any job site.

 Today, Becker is the training department manager for the Bosch brand in North America.
-He and his team of three associates travel throughout the U.S., Canada, Europe and Asia Teaching Bosch associates, distributors and users about the company’s products and value to the trades.
-His hands-on experience using tools on the jobsite is experience he draws from every day.
+He and his team of three associates travel throughout the U.S., Canada, Europe, and Asia Teaching Bosch associates, distributors and users about the company’s products and value to the trades.
+His hands-on experience using tools on the job site is the experience he draws from every day.

-From his start as a residential carpenter, to a position as team lead on the contractor side to project superintendent to company owner to marketing positions with two professional power tool makers, Jason Becker has experienced as diverse a career as any college-educated professional.
-He’s managed large-scale crews and big projects that incorporate contractors and sub-contractors across electrical, plumbing and building trades.
-In addition, he’s run his own company building houses and small commercial buildouts using his own crew.
+From his start as a residential carpenter to his position as team lead on the contractor side, to project superintendent, to company owner, to marketing positions with two professional power tool makers, Jason Becker has experienced a more diverse a career than many college-educated professionals.
+He’s managed large-scale crews on projects employing contractors and sub-contractors across electrical, plumbing and building trades.
+He’s run his own company building houses and overseen small commercial buildouts using his own crew.
 And he’s always been in demand.

-Jason Becker’s career in the construction market has come full circle.
-He had plans to become an architect, but he ended up building the projects instead of designing them.
-He ran the crews, but he could still do the work.
-Even today, he can walk onto any jobsite and take up where he left off as a hands-on team leader and company owner.
-His experience proves the adage: It still comes down to what you know.
+Jason Becker’s career in the construction industry has come full circle.
+Despite his plans to become an architect, he ended up building the projects instead of designing them.
+Even running the crews, he was still capable of doing the work.
+Today, he can walk onto any job site and take up where he left off as a hands-on team leader and company owner.
+In the words of Herbert Spencer: “The great aim of education is not knowledge but action.”